nschloe/tikzplotlib/README.md

     tikzplotlib.Flavors.context.preamble()
     ```

-4. Optional: clean up the figure before exporting to tikz using the `clean_figure` command.
+4. [Optional] Clean up the figure before exporting to tikz using the `clean_figure`
+   command.

     ```python
     import matplotlib.pyplot as plt